-This Pandemic Christmas is unique
+This Second Pandemic Christmas is still unique, but more open

-We may be missing those family photos with Santa this year, but if we just plan and decide to embrace and enjoy the season, it will be worth the wait.
+We may be missing those family photos with Santa again this year, but if we just plan and decide to embrace and enjoy the season, it will be worth the wait.

 Days fly so fast and before you know it, Christmas eve is here and you still have to finish your preparations and buy those little toys and chocolates for the kids’ Christmas stockings.

 Oh well, I hope you are agog just like me, for the celebration of this special day.

 Originally published: November 29, 2020 Updated: December 1, 2021